Introduction to GIS and Spatial Analysis

 Course Criteria

-Cross-listed with GEOG 38702, ENST 28702, ARCH 28702, SOCI 20283, and SOCI 30283.
-This course is open to all undergraduates and is included in the Summer Institute in Social Research Methods.
-It is not open to high school students.
-This course is required for the Environmental and Urban Studies major and is an approved elective for the minor.
+Introduction to GIS and Spatial Analysis is required for the Environmental and Urban Studies major and is an approved elective for the minor.
 It satisfies the methods requirement in the Public Policy Studies major.
 It is an approved elective for the Geographic Information Science minor, the Latin American and Caribbean Studies major, the Architectural Studies minor, and the Sociology major.
 This course may be approved as an elective for additional majors by petition.

 Instructor(s)